catprintlabs/third-rail/README.md

 * Within a volt view you give control of rendering back to rails by doing a `content_for`
 * Within the matching rails view you can break up parts of the content by labelling them as `<% content_for symbol do %> ... <% end %>`.
 These sections will matched to any `{{ content_for symbol }}` bindings in the volt view.

+## Proposed auto update from rails on content for:

+Thinking about how to get any data delivered from rails to automagically:

+I am thinking that something like `<% invalidate :after => 37.seconds %>`

+Invalidate would mark the current content as being invalid under some conditions (simpliest is time).
+This would get sent down to the volt client, and then setup inside the binding.

+For time its easy, but how about some other property (like the user changes)

+?? any ideas

 ##Initial thoughts (sort of stream of conscience random ideas)